marius-cornescu/docker-pam/README.md

 )

 Another option is to patch the libpam on the guest OS running inside the docker container.
-For this purpose the `sequenceiq/pam` images are created for the most popular operating systems.
+For this purpose the `rtzan/pam` images are created for the most popular operating systems.

 ### Pull the image

 ```
+docker pull rtzan/pam:centos-6.5
-docker pull sequenceiq/pam:centos-6.5
+docker pull rtzan/pam:centos-7.5
-docker pull sequenceiq/pam:ubuntu-14.04
+docker pull rtzan/pam:ubuntu-14.04
 ```

-Alternatively you can build the image from the Dockerfile from our [GitHub repository](https://github.com/sequenceiq/docker-pam)
+Alternatively you can build the image from the Dockerfile from our [GitHub repository](https://github.com/rtzan/docker-pam)

 ### Build the image